About ZenHub Workspaces

-A well-organized task board can help you uncover bottlenecks faster and provide more information for other stakeholders on the team.
-While the default board structure is a great starting point for any project, you should consider customizing it to suit your workflow.
+A well-organized Workspace can help you uncover bottlenecks faster and provide more information for other stakeholders on the team.
+While the default Workspace structure is a great starting point for any project, you should consider customizing it to suit your workflow.

-When thinking about how to customize your task boards, take an audit of your team's workflow.
-Look at your boards and ask yourself these questions.
+When thinking about how to customize your Workspace, take an audit of your team's workflow.
+Ask yourself these questions.

 - Does this structure contain only what we need, and nothing more?
 Could my boss look at this and understand everything she needs to about the project?

 - Is every important stakeholder represented?
 Can someone in design, marketing, or QA look at this board and know exactly where his or her help is needed?

 - Are we missing any repeating stages?
 Think about how your team builds products.
 It's all about keeping issues flowing across the board.
 If you have a QA department, for example, you might need a “Ready for QA” pipeline.

 - Is “Done” really done?
 And does my team know and understand our definition of Done?
 This often-missed step is a crucial part of any agile project.

 Organize your Workspace using multi-action

 Multi-Action eliminates the onerous process of performing certain actions over and over again.
 Selecting multiple Issues in the Workspace will trigger the Multi-Action action bar allowing you to get to a functional Board quicker.